How to Make a Coffee Can Birdhouse

 Place the coffee can between the front and back boards.
 Cut a 1/4-inch dowel to 8-1/2 inches long and insert it through the perch holes.
 If the fit is too snug, lightly sand the dowel, which holds the can in place.

-Attach a chain, hooks or wire for hanging the birdhouse.
-With any luck, you won’t have to wait long for your feathered friends to discover the new home you’ve provided.
-Just sit back, have another cup of coffee and enjoy the show.
+Attach a chain, hooks or wire for hanging the coffee can birdhouse.
+With any luck, you won’t have to wait long for your favorite feathered friends to discover the new home you’ve provided for them.
+Just sit back, pour another cup of coffee and enjoy the show.